 Thanks to my friends during my Thailand travels they alerted me of this app.
-I have heard on the service before as being similar to Vonage but there is a smart phone application available.
+I have heard about the service before as being similar to Vonage but there is a smartphone application available.
 The app is free and the free service allows free calls to the U.S or Canada and free app to app or app to jack calls.
 Your call will come through as a random number.
 You can pay additional for an assigned U.S. number and international calls.

 Viber is another option that allows video calls and free messages to other Viber members over the internet.
 “Viber out” allows you to make international calls at a discounted rate.
 You can check a country rate on the website or app.

-Google hangouts integrates well with your gmail account, google voice number and google drive.
+Google hangouts integrate well with your Gmail account, google voice number and google drive.
 Calls are free domestically if you have a Google voice number.
-However when you are abroad calls between google hangout users are free.
+However, when you are abroad calls between google hangout users are free.

 If you don’t plan to purchase an international plan and want to communicate over Wi-Fi, make sure your phone is on the appropriate settings before traveling so you won’t incur international roaming charges.
 My phone stays on airplane mode the whole time.
 If you take it off for even a minute without a plan, you will receive charges.